-Heidelberg University students are expected to use care in the use of University facilities and furnishings.
-When damage occurs in the residence halls, Universityowned apartments, or houses, repair and/or replacement costs will be billed to the student(s) responsible.

-If individual responsibility for damage cannot be determined, the cost is divided among the residents of the room, floor, building, apartment or house.
+Heidelberg University students are expected to use care in the use of University facilities, furnishings and property.
+When damage occurs in the residence halls, University owned apartments, houses, or any other university facility or property, repair and/or replacement costs will be billed to the student(s) responsible.
+If individual responsibility for damage cannot be determined, the cost is divided among the residents of the room, floor, building, apartment, house, and/or club/organization/group.
+Charges will be assessed on the student(s) account.